kaby76/AntlrVSIX/doc/Trash.md

 delete <em>string</em>
 </pre>

-Delete nodes specified with the XPath expression string.
+Delete nodes in the parsed file at the top of stack specified by the XPath expression string.

+Example:

+    delete "//parserRuleSpec[RULE_REF/text() = 'normalAnnotation']"

 For for further details, see the [Delete parse tree node](refactoring.md#delete-parse-tree-node) refactoring details.